-BAPATLA ENGINEERING COLLEGE:: BAPATLA (Autonomous) TECHNICAL ENGLISH II B.Tech - II Semester (Code :18EL002)
+TECHNICAL ENGLISH II B.Tech - II Semester (Code :18EL002)

-Lectures 3 Tutorial ( 0 Practical 0 Credits 2 Continuous l Internal As sessment : 50 Semester End Exa mination (3 Hours) 50
+Lectures 3 Tutorial 0 Practical 0 Credits 2 Continuous Internal Assessment : 50 Semester End Exa minatior (3 Hours) 50

-Course Objectives:The course aims to upgrade the spoken and written English of the Civil Engineering students from an intermediate to advanced level, and to help them overcome their fear of public speech.
+Course Objectives: The course aims to upgrade the spoken and written English of the Civil Engineering students from an intermediate to advanced level, and to help them overcome their fear of public speech.

-- It will also focus on introducing the basic research skills and writing skills affiliated to research. - It also aims to inculcate confidence and to groom their personality so that they can aim at executive level jobs. - The career focus of this course is to build the combination of language and interpersonal skills needed to work independently, to lead teams effectively, and to become customer focused and result driven in their approach. - Special emphasis is also laid on developing individual and group effort through virtual and real life trainings, presentations, projects and research, especially towards developing their leadership qualities and the ability, to improve team functioning and team output.
+- 1. It will also focus on introducing the basic research skills and writing skills affiliated to research. - 2.
+It also aims to inculcate confidence and to groom their personality so that they can aim at executive level jobs. - 3.
+The career focus of this course is to build the combination of language and interpersonal skills needed to work independently, to lead teams effectively, and to become customer focused and result driven in their approach. - 4.
+Special emphasis is also laid on developing individual and group effort through virtual and real life trainings, presentations, projects and research, especially towards developing their leadership qualities and the ability, to improve team functioning and team output.